Damage charges when returning your vehicle

 Give yourself plenty of time to cost up different repair options before the end of your contract.

-Get it fixed, or give it back for us and be invoiced for the damage.
+Get it fixed, or give your vehicle back to us and we'll invoice you for the damage.

 This short video gives an overview of fair wear and tear.
 It also explores different types of damage.